 CODE OF PRACTICE

-ATSA implements a self regulating Code of Practice that ensures consistent provision of equipment and services to consumers with disabilities and older people, and that safeguards the interests of all stakeholders.
+ATSA implements a self regulating Code of Practice that ensures consistent provision of equipment and services to consumers with disability and older people, and that safeguards the interests of all stakeholders.

 GIFT POLICY AND STATEMENT OF ETHICS